 A small amount of blood will be drawn before starting the procedure to make sure that your kidneys are working and that your blood will clotnormally.
 A small dose of sedative may be given through the IV line to lessen your anxiety during the procedure.

 The area of the groin or arm where the catheter will be inserted is shaved, cleaned, and numbed with local anesthetic.
-The radiologist will make a small incision (usually a few millimeters) in the skin where the catheter can be inserted into an artery.
-The catheter is then guided through the arteries to the area to be examined.
+The doctor will make a small incision (usually a few millimeters) in the skin where the catheter can be inserted into an artery or a vein.
+The catheter is then guided through the blood vessels to the area to be examined.
 After the contrast material is injected through the catheter and reaches the blood vessels being studied, several sets of x-rays are taken.
-Then the catheter is removed and the incision site is closed by applying pressure on the area for approximately 10 to 20 minutes (or by using a special closure device).
+Then the catheter is removed, and the incision site is closed by applying pressure on the area for approximately 10 to 20 minutes (or by using a special closure device).

 When the examination is complete, the technologist may ask you to wait until the radiologist confirms they have all the necessary images.